iotempire/iotempower/doc/pre-flash.rst

 =================

-When we buy our microcontrollers, they usually do not come pre-installed with UlnoIoT.
+When we buy our microcontrollers, they usually do not come pre-installed with IoTempower.
 We have to manually write an initial firmware to our microcontrollers at least once.
 Later, we can use the adoption method to re-configure IoTempower nodes.
 We call this initialization process pre-flash.

 If you want to pre-flash a Wemos D1 Mini, this process is very easy.
-Connect the device, you want to pre-flash with a USB cable to the Pi gateway (or the PC that runs IoTempower) and call the user menu (or on PC ``iot shell``).
+Connect the device, you want to pre-flash with a USB cable to the Pi gateway (or the PC that runs IoTempower) and call the user menu (or on PC ``iot menu``).
 The user menu contains in the advance section a ``Pre-flash Wemos D1 Mini`` option.
 Just execute this option.